Many People think it depends more on the content than that Presentation. This is a big mistake. The non-verbal Effect is at least as important.

 We humans come with a large, adaptable and eager to learn Brain born.
 Since we are seriously deficient in our physical appearance (e.g., we have no armor, claws, beak, wings, or fangs, and especially fast neither are we), in order to survive we had to rely on our mental flexibility: our ability to assess situations quickly and react decisively based on the sensory input, to learn from experience and to remember what we learned.

-We're sort of going through them with our radar on World, whereby our senses take in a constant stream of impressions, which we also constantly evaluate.
+We're sort of going through them with our radar on Welt, whereby our senses take in a constant stream of impressions, which we also constantly evaluate.
 We consciously receive and evaluate many impressions: we take notice of someone we find attractive and approach this person to get a closer look.
 We smell freshly baked chocolate chip cookies and feel the urge to taste them.
 We hear our manager mention our name and approach him to find out in what context it might have happened.

 That's what science says